-- 47. The EDPB considers that the calculation of administrative fines should commence from a harmonised starting point18.
-This starting point forms the beginning for further calculation, in which all circumstances of the case are taken into account and weighted, resulting in the final amount of the fine to be imposed upon the controller or processor. - 48.
+- 46. The EDPB considers that the calculation of administrative fines should commence from a harmonised starting point20.
+This starting point forms the beginning for further calculation, in which all circumstances of the case are taken into account and weighted, resulting in the final amount of the fine to be imposed upon the controller or processor. - 47.
 The identification of harmonised starting points in these Guidelines does not and should not preclude supervisory authorities from assessing each case on its merits.
-The fine imposed upon a controller/processor can range from any minimum fine until the legal maximum of the fine, provided that this fine is effective, dissuasive and proportionate.
-The existence of a starting point does not prevent the supervisory authority from lowering or increasing the fine (up to its maximum) if the circumstances of the case so require.
+The fine imposed upon a controller/processor can range from any amount until the legal maximum of the fine, provided that this fine is effective, dissuasive and proportionate.
+The existence of a starting point does not prevent the supervisory authority from lowering or increasing the fine (up to its maximum) if the circumstances of the case so require. - 48.
+The EDPB considers three elements to form the starting point for further calculation: the categorisation of infringements by nature under Articles 83(4)-(6) GDPR, the seriousness of the infringement (as discussed in section 4.2 below) and the turnover of the undertaking as one relevant element to take into consideration with a view to imposing an effective, dissuasive and proportionate fine, pursuant to Article 83(1) GDPR.
+These are outlined in Chapter 4.1, 4.2 and 4.3 below.